openmrs/openmrs-esm-core/docs/main/upgrade_3_to_4.md

 # Upgrading to Framework Version 4

-Version 4 of the OpenMRS 3 frontend framework includes a number of essential updates, including
+Version 4 of the OpenMRS 3 frontend framework includes a number of essential updates, including:

-- Updating React from 16 to 18
+- Updating React from v16 to 18
-- Updating React Router from 5 to 6
+- Updating React Router from v5 to 6
-- Updating Carbon Design System from 10 to 11
+- Updating Carbon Design System from v10 to 11
-- Major improvement to the system that loads frontend modules into the application
+- Major improvement to the system that loads frontend modules into the application.

 > Note: This has nothing to do with any OpenMRS 4, which does not exist yet (in 2022).
 This is about upgrading some libraries within OpenMRS 3.
 The packages `openmrs` and `@openmrs/esm-framework` are being upgraded from version 3 to version 4.